Dimas-Denny/library-app/README.md

 Developed by **Dimas Denny**

-This project was built as part of a **modern frontend portfolio project** focusing on:
+This project was created as part of a **modern frontend portfolio project** focusing on:

 - scalable React architecture
 - API integration